Pai Mārire: Rites and beliefs

 Te Ua's followers identified themselves with the Jews, calling their ministers Teu (Jews) and accepted the Jewish seventh-day Sabbath.
 They believed they were a second Chosen People and that, with divine aid, they would return from the wilderness to freedom in their hereditary land.
 Te Ua taught that the Creator, Jehovah, would fight for them and drive the English into the sea.

 When the last of the enemy had perished, every Māori who had died since the beginning of the world would be resurrected and stand in the presence of Zerubbabel, healed of all of diseases and infirmities.
-Men would be sent from heaven to teach Māori all the arts and sciences known by Europeans.
 Their first great day of deliverance would be in December 1864.
-He urged men and women to abandon monogamy and live together communally to produce as many children as possible.
+He urged men and women to abandon monogamy and live together communally in order to produce as many children as possible.

 Services were held at a niu, a tall pole, often about 18 m high, with yard-arms from which hung ropes.
 The first of these niu was the mast of the Lord Worsley.
 Members of the congregation circled the niu several times a day, chanting and touching a severed head mounted on a pole while priests conducted prayer services.
 Historian Babbage wrote: "The worshippers worked themselves into a state bordering on frenzy during the procedure of the ritual, until catalepsy frequently prostrated them."

 The chants as devotees circled the niu were described by one European commentator as "a jumble of Christian and ancient concepts, of soldier and sailor terms, of English and Māori language with the barking watchword of the cult interspersed".
 The "angels of the wind" were said to be present during the service, ascending and descending the ropes dangling from the mast's yard-arm.
-By the end of 1865 a niu stood in almost every large village from Taranaki to the Bay of Plenty and from the north of the Wellington district to the Waikato frontier.
+By the end of 1865, a niu stood in almost every large village from Taranaki to the Bay of Plenty and from the north of the Wellington district to the Waikato frontier.

 The chants

-Historian James Cowan described many of the chants as "simply meaningless strings of English words rounded into the softer Māori; others were either transliterations or mispronunciations of parts of the Church of England services, with a sprinkling of Latin from the Roman Catholic ritual.
-Some phrases were military orders, picked up at the soldiers' camps.
-Some others showed a nautical origin; Te Ua boxed the compass like any pakeha sailor."
+Historian James Cowan described many of the chants as "simply meaningless strings of English words...others were either transliterations or mispronunciations of parts of the Church of England services...Latin from the Roman Catholic ritual...military orders...some others showed a nautical origin."